Augustus: Death of Augustus

 Augustus's famous last words were, "Have I played the part well?
-Then applaud as I exit" (Acta est fabula, plaudite)—referring to the play-acting and regal authority that he had put on as emperor.
-An enormous funerary procession of mourners travelled with Augustus's body from Nola to Rome, and all public and private businesses closed on the day of his burial.
+Then applaud as I exit" (Acta est fabula, plaudite).
+An enormous procession of mourners travelled with Augustus's body from Nola to Rome, with all business closed on his funeral.
 Tiberius and his son Drusus delivered the eulogy while standing atop two rostra.
 Augustus's body was coffin-bound and cremated on a pyre close to his mausoleum.
-It was proclaimed that Augustus joined the company of the gods as a member of the Roman pantheon.